 - SimpliSafe customers can use a landline as backup but must have a cell connection too.
 When considering SimpliSafe vs ADT, people in remote areas should first make sure that SimpliSafe monitoring is available.

 SimpliSafe installation is do-it-yourself.
 ADT installation is done by a pro.

 Each SimpliSafe kit has instructions on a USB drive.
 You can set up a kit in about 15 minutes.
 These kits are good security for renters because you can easily move them anytime.

 ADT pro installation is free or low-cost, but you’ll depend on ADT for system changes.
 ADT systems aren’t portable.

 Summary Comparison: ADT vs SimpliSafe

-ADT Pulse and SimpliSafe serve different audiences.
+ADT and SimpliSafe serve different audiences.
 Shoppers who carefully compare these security companies before choosing are usually satisfied.